stijn-dejongh/lovecraft_public_domain/raw_converts/ph.md

 aspect that I marvelled at beholding it outside a museum or library.
 It was bound in leather with metal fittings, and was in an excellent state of preservation; being altogether an unusual sort of volume to encounter in an abode so lowly.
-When I opened it to the title page my wonder grew even greater, for it proved to be nothing less rare than Pigafetta&rsquo;s account of the Congo region, written in Latin from the notes of the sailor Lopez and printed at Frankfort in 1598.
+When I opened it to the title page my wonder grew even greater, for it proved to be nothing less rare than Pigafetta's account of the Congo region, written in Latin from the notes of the sailor Lopez and printed at Frankfort in 1598.
 I had often heard of this work, with its curious illustrations by the brothers De Bry, hence for a moment forgot my uneasiness in my desire to turn the pages before me.
 The engravings